HenkT28/pands-project/README.md

 From this scattered plot, we can distinctly distinguish Setosa, but Iris Versicolor and Virginica can't be separated based on their sepal width and sepal length.
 Thus to distinguish between versicolor and virginica, we have to analyse some other features.

 There is considerable overlap between Iris Virginica and Iris Versicolor suggsting a high correlation and predictable relationship.

 To differentiate, here, we can use pairwise plotting.

 [4] Pairwise_Plot script:

-From the pairwise plots, we see that Iris-setosa is distinguishable in all aspects.
+From the pairwise plots, we see that Setosa is distinguishable in all aspects.
 As for differentiating between Versicolor and Virginica, they can be seperated on the basis of Petal Length and Petal Width.
-In the plot between petal width verses petal length, the petal width and length of versicolor is smaller than that of virginica.
+In the plot between petal width verses petal length, the petal width and length of Versicolor is smaller than that of Virginica.

 [5] 3D_Scatter_Plot script: